ghpaetzold/questplusplus/README.md

 # License

 The license for the Java code and any python and shell scripts developed here is the very permissive BSD License (http://en.wikipedia.org/wiki/BSD_licenses).
-For pre-existing code and resources, e.g., scikit-learn, SRILM and Berkeley parser, please check their websites.
+For pre-existing code and resources, e.g., scikit-learn, IRSLTM, the Moses scripts and Berkeley parser, please check their websites.